How to market your Maximo consulting firm in 2026

 Most Maximo consultants have zero email marketing strategy.
 That's both a problem and an opportunity.

-A small, well-maintained email list of people who have opted in to hear from you — past clients, conference contacts, prospects who downloaded something from your site — is one of the highest-value assets a consulting firm can build.
+A small, well-maintained email list of people who want to hear from you—such as past clients, conference contacts, or prospects who downloaded something from your site—is one of the most valuable assets a consulting firm can have.

-You don't need to send a newsletter every week.
-A monthly or bi-monthly email with one genuinely useful insight, one relevant piece of content, and one low-key reminder that you exist is enough to stay top of mind when a project comes up.
+You don’t need to send a newsletter every week.
+A monthly or bi-monthly email with one useful insight, one relevant piece of content, and a simple reminder that you’re available is enough to stay top of mind when a project comes up.

 The firms that show up in someone's inbox right as they're spinning up a new Maximo initiative win a disproportionate share of that work.